Section G. Jane Stephens Honors Program

 Procedures for Program Completion

-- In order to remain in the program after admission, a student must 1) maintain a minimum
+- In order to remain in the program after admission, a student must a) maintain a minimum

-grade point average of 3.25 and 2) maintain active involvement in the program.
+grade point average of 3.50 and b) maintain active involvement in the program.
 Falling

 to be placed on Honors probation.
 If at the end of the probationary semester the student's